Reporting#

 Overview#

 Per-test reports are linked to a particular workload type (e.g. NcclTest).
-All per-test reports are implemented as part of per_test scenario report and can be enabled/disabled via single configuration option, see Enable, disable and configure reports section.
+All per-test reports are implemented as part of the per_test scenario report and can be enabled or disabled via a single configuration option; see Enable, Disable and Configure Reports.

-To list all available reports, one can use cloudai list-reports command.
+To list all available reports, users can use cloudai list-reports.
 Use verbose output to also print report configurations.

 1. All reports should be registered via Registry() (.add_report() or .add_scenario_report()).